moby/moby/docs/reference/commandline/dockerd.md

 path.
 Consult with your Docker administrator to get information about the plugins available to you.

 Once a plugin is installed, requests made to the `daemon` through the command line or Docker's Engine API are allowed or denied by the plugin.
-If you have multiple plugins installed, at least one must allow the request for it to complete.
+If you have multiple plugins installed, each plugin, in order, must allow the request for it to complete.

 For information about how to create an authorization plugin, see [authorization plugin](../../extend/plugins_authorization.md) section in the Docker extend section of this documentation.